saif87211/chatify/README.md

 ## Future Plans (Optional)

 *   Containerized application
-*   Instaed of every user is availabe for chat only those user whose you have add
+*   Instead of every user is availabe for chat only those user whose you have add
-*   User is Typing
+*   User is typing feature
+*   Only limited message will be fetche on opening chat